Flo Steinberg: Homages

 A fictionalized Steinberg starred alongside Stan Lee, Jack Kirby, and Sol Brodsky — all transformed into a Marvel Bullpen version of the Fantastic Four — in the alternate-reality comic What If #11 (Oct.
 1978).
 Written and drawn by Kirby, the odd tale featured Steinberg as the character then called the Invisible Girl.

 In the alternate universe series Ultimate Fantastic Four #28 (May 2006), writer Mark Millar added a brief tribute to Steinberg.
 She serves as the secretary to President Thor on an Earth populated almost entirely by superheroes.
 She warns the Human Torch not to burn the rug, to which he replies, "I know, I know.
 No need to be such a nag, Miss Steinberg".

 Death

-Steinberg died on July 23, 2017, from complications from a brain aneurysm and metastatic lung cancer.
+Steinberg was 77 when she died in July 2017, from brain aneurysm complications and metastatic lung cancer.
 In a statement, Marvel eulogised Steinberg as having "… always been the heart of Marvel and a legend in her own right."
 She was announced to be interred at the Jewish cemetery in Kerhonkson, New York.